Design and Analysis of Experiments

 Application Deadline »

-Planning Experiments, Doing Experiments, and Analyzing Experimental Data
+Planning Experiments, Conducting Experiments, and Analyzing Experimental Data

 This program is planned for those interested in the design, conduct, and analysis of experiments in the physical, chemical, biological, medical, social, psychological, economic, engineering, or industrial sciences.
 The course will examine how to design experiments, carry them out, and analyze the data they yield.

 Various designs are discussed and their respective differences, advantages, and disadvantages are noted.
 In particular, factorial and fractional factorial designs are discussed in greater detail.
 These are designs in which two or more factors are varied simultaneously; the experimenter wishes to study not only the effect of each factor, but also how the effect of one factor changes as the levels of other factors change.
 The latter is generally referred to as an interaction effect among factors.

-The fractional factorial design has been chosen for extra-detailed study in view of its considerable record of success over the last thirty years.
+The fractional factorial design has been chosen for extra-detailed study in view of its considerable record of success over the last 30 years.
 It has been found to allow cost reduction, increase efficiency of experimentation, and often reveal the essential nature of a process.
 In addition, it is readily understood by those who are conducting the experiments, as well as those to whom the results are reported.

 The program will be elementary in terms of mathematics.
 The course includes a review of the modest probability and statistics background necessary for conducting and analyzing scientific experimentation.
 With this background, we first discuss the logic of hypothesis testing and, in particular, the statistical techniques generally referred to as Analysis of Variance.
 A variety of software packages are illustrated, including Excel, SPSS, JMP, and other more specialized packages.